 - 2. Select the AP Profile from the drop-down menu. - 3.
-Select the Radio Mode (either 802.11a/n or 802.11b/q/n). - 4.
+Select the Radio Mode. - 4.
 Select the SSID name from the drop-down menu. - 5.
 Enable/disable the SSID by right-clicking Enable or Disable.

 Note: SSID ID 1 is always enabled.
 If you do not want to have the first SSID enabled, you must create a new SSID to be able to swap another SSID in the first slot.